google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Start with your background.

-• Load up your brayer with the water colour ink you chose, then start lightly laying colour down by beginning to roll the brayer just off the cardstock but just next to it, so you will avoid having lines on your cardstock instead of soft, blended edges.
+• Load up your brayer with the water coloured ink you chose, then start lightly laying colour down by beginning to roll the brayer just off the cardstock but just next to it, so you will avoid having lines on your cardstock instead of soft, blended edges.

 reflections cards